Autonomy

 Adaptive oceanographic feature tracking

 Researchers in the oceanographic community are often limited in their shipboard data collection time due to the high cost of available ship time.
-Thus, it is important to perform sampling of oceanographic features both efficently and accurately to gather the necessary data sets.
+Thus, it is important to perform sampling of oceanographic features both efficiently and accurately to gather the necessary data sets.
 This is often complicated further by the spatiotemporally dynamic nature of hydrographic features from one location to the next based on the local environment.

-An alternatve approach to the traditional oceanographic feature sampling methods of towing instruments behind a ship or deploying instruments off the side of a stationary vessel in preplanned transects is to deploy one or more AUVs to preform the sampling.
+An alternative approach to the traditional oceanographic feature sampling methods of towing instruments behind a ship or deploying instruments off the side of a stationary vessel in pre-planned transects is to deploy one or more AUVs to preform the sampling.
 To even further improve the efficiency of AUV sampling beyond pre-planned survey patterns, environmentally adaptive autonomy behaviors may be employed.
-Using adaptive autonomy, an AUV can autonomously survey an area initally, determine where the desired feature is located, and actively track the feature as it moves and/or changes shape in space and time without a human operator in the loop.
+Using adaptive autonomy, an AUV can autonomously survey an area initially, determine where the desired feature is located, and actively track the feature as it moves and/or changes shape in space and time without a human operator in the loop.
 We have experience developing and implementing such environmentally adaptive behavior algorithms using the MOOS middleware and IvP Helm autonomy.